fwilleke80/com_audioarchive/README.md

 ### Frontend clip editing

 Frontend editing is available only when Joomla's global **Frontend Editing** option is enabled.
-Audio Archive then displays **Edit clip** on a detail page only when the current user has effective `core.edit` permission for that clip, or `core.edit.own` for a clip they created.
+Punga Audio Archive then displays **Edit clip** on a detail page only when the current user has effective `core.edit` permission for that clip, or `core.edit.own` for a clip they created.

 The frontend form supports: